-So much better than frozen fish sticks, these Homemade Fish Sticks are also so easy to make.
+Homemade Fish Sticks are not only so much better tasting than frozen fish sticks, but they also happen to be incredibly easy to make.
 This easy recipe results in fish sticks that are super crispy and crunchy on the outside, yet the fish itself remains tender and flaky.

 If you are striving to get your picky kids (or your picky self) to eat more fish, Fish Sticks are a great place to start.